AndrewAPrice/Perception/Kernel/system calls.md

 ## Create shared memory
 Creates a shared memory block, and joins it into the process.

+Lazily allocated shared memory doesn't have any memory assigned to it until accessed.
+If the creator tries to access unassigned memory (or another process and the creator no longer exists), the page will be created.
+If another process tries to access unassigned memory, the thread will pause execution until the memory is created.

 ### Input
 * `rdi` - 42
 * `rax` - The size of the shared memory, in pages.
+* `rbx` - Parameters bitfield:
+  - Bit 0: Is this lazily allocated memory?
+  - Bit 1: Can anyone other than the creating process write to the shared memory?
+* `rdx` - The ID of the message to send to the creator when another process is trying to access a page that hasn't been allocated, if this is lazily allocated.

 ### Output
 * `rax` - The ID of the shared memory block, or 0 if it could not be created.